fossasia/badgemagic.fossasia.org/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple Twitter Tweets - Display your Tweets on your Wordpress site using the new OAuth API v1.1.
+Simple Twitter Tweets - Display your Tweets on your Wordpress site using the new Twitter OAuth API v1.1.
 Because it works!

 == Description ==